Know Your Credit Score: Payment History

 One of the reasons it can be had to determine how much a late payment will affect your credit score is that you actually have multiple scores.

 Each of the three major credit bureaus—Experian, TransUnion, and Equifax—maintains their own version of your credit report.
-Your exact score depends on which score is used to create your credit score.
+Your exact score depends on which report is used to create your credit score.

 And that’s not all.
 It can depend on which specific formula is used as well.